becs30/Fishsp/README.md

-# Project title
+# Title: Fish diversity comparison in US, New Hampshire Rivers using metabarcoding

-## fish diversity comparison in US, New Hampshire Rivers using metabarcoding
+## Author: Becaye Gueye

 #